pjanec/JsonMigration/README.md

 * **Layered & Decoupled Architecture**: The system is composed of distinct layers: high-level facades for consumers, an internal engine for orchestration, and a core set of contracts.
 This separation of concerns makes the library highly testable and maintainable.
 * **Dependency Injection First**: The entire system is designed to be configured and used via a standard .NET dependency injection container, making it easy to integrate into any modern application.
 * **Integrity via Hashing**: All snapshots, which are the key to rollback safety, have their filenames enriched with a **SHA-256 hash** of their content.
 The engine verifies this hash every time a snapshot is read, guaranteeing that migrations are never performed with corrupt or tampered data.
 * **Stateless Core Logic**: The internal engine components are stateless, receiving all necessary information through their method calls.
 This makes the core logic predictable, thread-safe, and easy to reason about.
+See more details in [Modules](docs/Modules.md) document.

 This design results in a powerful, flexible, and exceptionally safe library that provides a comprehensive solution to the challenges of data schema evolution.

+See more details in [Concepts](docs/Concepts.md) document.

 <br>